DevBigEazi/TicketCity/README.md

 When an event is confirmed as a scam:

-1. The platform takes 10% of the staked amount
+1. The platform takes 10% of the staked amount as a platform fee
 2. The remaining 90% is divided among ticket holders
 3. Ticket holders can also get refunds of their ticket purchase amounts